-- 111. Pervious surfaces can be either porous or permeable.
-The important distinction between the two is: - Porous surfacing is a surface that infiltrates water across the entire surface but - Permeable surfacing is formed of material that is itself impervious to water, but by virtue of voids formed through the surface, allows infiltration through the pattern of voids. - 112.
-Pervious surfaces provide a surface suitable for pedestrian and/or vehicular traffic, while allowing rainwater to infiltrate through the surface and into the underlaying layers - 113.
-Advantages of such systems include: - Reducing peak flows to watercourses - Reducing the risk of flooding downstream - Reduced effects of pollution in runoff - Can be used in high density developments - Reduced need for deep excavations for drainage reducing costs - Flexible and tailored solution that can suit the proposed usage and design life - Allows dual use of space, so no additional land take - Removes the need for gully pots and manholes - Eliminates surface ponding and ice - Often very resilient to lack of maintenance - 114.
+- 100. All new developments of more than 1 house or where the construction area is 100m2 or more, require SuDS for managing surface water; Drainage systems for all new developments must be designed and built in accordance with statutory SuDS standards; Local authorities are the SuDS Approving Body (SAB); and SuDS schemes must be approved by the local authority acting in its SAB role before construction work begins.
+The SAB has a duty to adopt compliant SuDS so long as it is built and functions in accordance with the approved proposals, including any SAB conditions of approval.
+Pembrokeshire County Council is the SAB for the National Park. - 101.
+Pervious surfaces can be either porous or permeable.
+The important distinction between the two is: - Porous surfacing is a surface that infiltrates water across the entire surface but - Permeable surfacing is formed of material that is itself impervious to water, but by virtue of voids formed through the surface, allows infiltration through the pattern of voids. - 102.
+Pervious surfaces provide a surface suitable for pedestrian and/or vehicular traffic, while allowing rainwater to infiltrate through the surface and into the underlaying layers - 103.
+Advantages of such systems include: - Reducing peak flows to watercourses - Reducing the risk of flooding downstream - Reduced effects of pollution in runoff - Can be used in high density developments - Reduced need for deep excavations for drainage reducing costs - Flexible and tailored solution that can suit the proposed usage and design life - Allows dual use of space, so no additional land take - Removes the need for gully pots and manholes - Eliminates surface ponding and ice - Often very resilient to lack of maintenance - 104.
 Dŵr Cymru / Welsh Water is looking at solutions with its 'Rainscape' project and has identified the following useful SuDS: - Basins and Planters: Shallow landscaped basins that capture the surface water runoff from roofs and road and store and treat the surface water.
 The water filters through the plants within the basin, removing contaminants before being released into the soil or the sewer network.
-These can be small, and fitted to individual downpipes, or they can be larger, and used within road schemes. - Swales: Long, shallow, landscaped channels that reduce the speed of surface water cleaning it and where possible allowing it to gradually infiltrate into the soil.
-Where it is not possible for the water to infiltrate the water into the ground, the swales gradually return the water into the sewer network at a slower rate. - Porous paving: Paving that is designed to allow surface water to pass through it, rather than over it into nearby drains.
+These can be small, and fitted to individual downpipes, or they can be larger, and used within road schemes. - Swales: Long, shallow, landscaped channels that reduce the speed of surface water - cleaning it and where possible allowing it to gradually infiltrate into the soil.
+Where it is not possible for the water to infiltrate the water into the ground, the swales gradually return the water into the sewer network at a slower rate.

+- Porous paving: Paving that is designed to allow surface water to pass through it, rather than over it into nearby drains.
 Porous paving comes in a variety of appealing designs. - Filter strip: Filter strips are strips of ground where water running off a site can pass through it, allowing some or all of it to soak away.
-The rest often enters a swale or another sustainable drainage system.

-- Grass channels: These are strips of grass that can be installed on side streets and back alleys of terraces to provide a permeable surface for water to soak through. - Geocellular storage: Geocellular systems can be used to control and manage surface water runoff either as a soakaway or as a storage tank.
-These can be installed beneath roads and kerbs and help to reduce the speed at which surface water enters the sewer network.
+The rest often enters a swale or another sustainable drainage system. - Grass channels: These are strips of grass that can be installed on side streets and back alleys of terraces to provide a permeable surface for water to soak through. - Geocellular storage: Geocellular systems can be used to control and manage surface water runoff either as a soakaway or as a storage tank.
+These can be installed beneath roads and kerbs and help to reduce the speed at which surface water enters the sewer network.3